10+ Benefits of Milk Thistle: Side Effects & Other FAQs

 All parts of the milk thistle plant, including leaves, flowers, seeds, and roots, can be used.

 However, the seeds contain the highest concentration of silymarin compounds (approximately 70-80%).
-Therefore, an extract from the seeds will provide the highest benefits if you're using milk thistle in capsule form; conversely, if you prefer to use it as tea, steep the milk thistle leaves to absorb their flavor fully.
+Therefore, an extract from the seeds will provide the highest benefits if you're using milk thistle in capsule form.
+When choosing the best milk thistle supplements, look for products that specifically mention high silymarin content and are derived from the seeds for optimal efficacy.
+Conversely, if you prefer to use it as tea, steep the milk thistle leaves to absorb their flavor fully.

 Milk thistle is suitable for individuals needing to enhance overall health, especially those with liver issues such as chronic hepatitis, liver cancer, and alcoholic liver cirrhosis.
 Milk thistle also affects circulation levels for individuals with diabetes and heart disease.
 Its antioxidant function also supports skin issues such as dermatitis and acne.